Panasonic Executive Partner: Development and release

 Panasonic Corporation released the Executive Partner in late July 1985, supported by a network of 78 value-added resellers and numerous retail outlets.
 It was released a year after Panasonic's somewhat heavier Senior Partner portable computer, which also features a built-in thermal printer.
 A hard drive–based model of the Executive Partner was released in late December 1985.
-At US$2,595, the it was one of the first relatively inexpensive portables to feature a gas plasma display.
+At US$2,595, it was one of the first relatively inexpensive portables to feature a gas plasma display.
 Grid Systems had released a gas-plasma laptop—the GridCase III—earlier in the year, for nearly double the street price.

 Reception

 InfoWorld's Tony Lima found the Executive Partner heavy like its predecessor, quipping: "It is portable—if you happen to be King Kong".
 Lima enjoyed the plasma display, calling the picture "rock steady, and while the red-orange color is disconcerting at first, you will probably adapt to it fairly quickly".
 He found the letter quality of the thermal printer satisfactory but noticed that the printer mechanism moved slower than was advertised.
 Lima concluded his review stating that, while "competitively priced for a computer and printer combination" in 1985, the Executive Partner was not a "particularly dazzling value", naming the HP Portable Plus as a competitor with more features.

 Like Lima, Jon Pepper of PC Magazine called the Executive Partner weighty but praised the plasma display as "extremely readable, especially if you have been laboring over a Tandy 100 or another first-generation LCD portable computer".
 Pepper called the Executive Partner's keyboard "comfortable during prolonged touch-typing" and called the compatibility factor with IBM PC software problem-free.
 A late 1986 article in the same magazine called the computer "simply too big to be called a true laptop" but wrote that the display was "beautiful and readable under any lighting conditions ... scroll[ing] without a flicker".